ibm-cloud-docs/containers/vpc_lbaas.md

     :   Optional: The port to which the service directs traffic.
 The application running in the pod must be listening for incoming TCP traffic on this target port.
 The target port is often statically defined in the image that is running in the application pod.
 The target port configured in the pod is different than the node port for the service and might also be different than the external port that is configured on the VPC LB.

     `externalTrafficPolicy`
-    :   Set to `Local` to preserve the source IP address of client requests to your apps.
-This setting also prevents traffic from forwarding to a different zone.
-You must ensure that an app pod exists on each worker node in the zone that the VPC NLB deploys to, such as by using a DaemonSet.
+    :   Set to `Local` to prevent the incoming traffic from being forwarded to a different node.
 This option also configures HTTP health checks.
-    :   Set to `Cluster` to configure TCP health checks.
-For UDP load balancers, the `service.kubernetes.io/ibm-load-balancer-cloud-provider-vpc-health-check-udp` must be set with a TCP port value.
-For more information, see [Configuring TCP health checks for UDP load balancers](#vpc_lb_health_udp).
+Set to `Cluster` to allow the incoming traffic to be forwarded to the backend application port on whatever node or zone it might be running.
+The option also configures TCP health checks.

 3. Create the Kubernetes `LoadBalancer` service in your cluster.
     ```sh